PUSHING UP THE SKY: A MOTHER’S STORY

 —Robert Bensen, editor of Children of the Dragonfly: Native American Voices on Child Custody and Education

-“Trevor, a mixed-blood American Indian, and her husband had one child before choosing to add more children to their family through foster care and adoption.
-They adopted twice: a one-year-old with special medical needs from South Korea, and a ten-year-old, also from South Korea.
+“Trevor, mixed-blood Cherokee, Lenape, Seneca, and her white husband had one child before choosing to add more children to their family through foster care and adoption.
+They adopted twice: a one-year-old in 1984 and a ten-year-old in 1987, from South Korea.
 There are two stories in Trevor’s personal account.
 The first is about her third child experiencing difficulty adjusting from foster care in South Korea to adoption in the United States.
-The second story is about her youngest child diagnosed with a brain tumor shortly after the arrival of a new sibling, and how this family, or any family, must endure crises and tragedy and still find a way to go on.
+The second story is about her son diagnosed with a brain tumor shortly after the arrival of a new sibling, and how this family, or any family, must endure crises and tragedy and still find a way to go on.

 This is a story of compromises, insights, profound joy, deep suffering, and terrific rewards.
 Most of all, it’s a story on the meaning of family, learning to let go of expectations and forge a new identity.
-The title ‘Pushing up the Sky,’ is from a traditional story from the Snohomish tribe, about the power of communities and people working together for a common good, this is the theme in Trevor’s memoir.”
+The title ‘Pushing up the Sky,’ is from a traditional story from the Snohomish tribe, about the power of communities and people working together for a common good, this is the theme in Trevor’s memoir.”—Bill Drucker, Korean Quarterly

 “In Pushing Up the Sky, Terra Trevor gives a personal and insightful account of the joys and challenges inherent in transracial adoptions.
 She also shares the personal growth she found in an unexpected loss and difficult family relationships.
 I was deeply moved by her sensitivity to her children’s struggles for identity.
 I was incredibly proud of how she supported them.
 In revealing her emotional responses to traumatic experiences, she brings us closer to each other.
 And in that process, makes a tremendous contribution to all of us.
 I highly recommend this book.”